CUT AND INSTALLATION OF NATURAL AND ENGINEERED STONE FOR KITCHEN SPLASHBACKS

 23 Decemeber, 2014

+Do you need a kitchen splashback?
 Whether you are refurbishing an old kitchen or creating a new one, you should always include splashbacks above your countertops, sink and stove in order to protect your walls from splatters and stains.
 Two popular materials for these kitchen elements today are natural and engineered stone.
+Wondering how to install a stone splashback in your kitchen?
 To ensure that your splashbacks are installed correctly and durably, it is best if you trust the task to professionals.
 The cut and installation procedure is similar for both, as you will learn in the following details.

 Initial Consultation Begins the Process